 I'm not sure if it will boost your productivity if you can memorize all of Ruby's Enumerable methods and walk mentally through them.

-What can be beyond just fun sometimes: If you often need to reason about certain layers of technology, like the OSI model layers or all the HTTP status codes.
-Then these techniques could be nice to stuff your brain with these facts quickly.
+I also imagine a case where you need to know computer science specifics by heart: For example, if you often need to reason or talk about specific layers of technology, like the a coding library's internals, OSI model layers, hardware architecture, or HTTP status codes.
+Then, memory techniques could effectively stuff your brain with these facts quickly.

 How to train your developer memory